Tobiaswk/carwingsflutter/README.md

 # My Leaf

-A NissanConnect EV app alternative written using Flutter.
+A NissanConnect app alternative written using Flutter.

 My Leaf is a simple, striving to be great looking, and fast alternative to the official NissanConnect EV app from Nissan.